Habits of an agile servant leader – Introduction

 Offshore software development company Axon Active work with clients based on respect and mutual understanding.

 Do you know?
-The year of 2019 marks the 10th year anniversary of Axon Active’s awesome journey providing flexible and affordable custom software solutions for clients on the verge of digital transformation.
+The year 2019 marks the 10th year anniversary of Axon Active’s awesome journey providing flexible and affordable custom software solutions for clients on the verge of digital transformation.
 Are you looking for the same solution from a reliable offshore software development company?
 Axon Active has years of experience in developing Agile software and applications for web and mobile platforms.
 We are the only organization in Vietnam that provides official Scrum Alliance’s Certified ScrumMaster and Certified Scrum Product Owner certifications.

 Axon Active – Together on the awesome journey.